MaxyLee/Automata/README.md

 # Automata
-This is a study note of ***Formal Language and Automata***.\
+This is a study guide for ***Formal Language and Automata.***\
-It is still yet to complete.
-Commitments are is encouraged.\
+It is currently unfinished.
+Commitments are is welcome.\
-Please provide clear indication when commited.\
+Please provide clear indication when commiting.\
 Thank you